Modula-2: Embedded system use

 Modula-2 is used to program many embedded systems.

 Cambridge Modula-2

 Cambridge Modula-2 by Cambridge Microprocessor Systems is based on a subset of PIM4 with language extensions for embedded development.
-The compiler runs on DOS and it generates code for Motorola 68000 series (M68k) based embedded microcontrollers running a MINOS operating system.
+The compiler runs on MS-DOS and it generates code for Motorola 68000 series (M68k) based embedded microcontrollers running a MINOS operating system.

 Mod51

 Mod51 by Mandeno Granville Electronics is based on ISO Modula-2 with language extensions for embedded development following IEC 1131, an industry standard for programmable logic controllers (PLC) closely related to Modula-2.
 The Mod51 compiler generates standalone code for 80C51 based microcontrollers.

 Modula-GM

 Delco Electronics, then a subsidiary of GM Hughes Electronics, developed a version of Modula-2 for embedded control systems starting in 1985.
 Delco named it Modula-GM.
 It was the first high-level programming language used to replace machine code (language) for embedded systems in Delco's engine control units (ECUs).
 This was significant because Delco was producing over 28,000 ECUs per day in 1988 for GM.
 This was then the world's largest producer of ECUs.
 The first experimental use of Modula-GM in an embedded controller was in the 1985 Antilock Braking System Controller which was based on the Motorola 68xxx microprocessor, and in 1993 Gen-4 ECU used by the Champ Car World Series Championship Auto Racing Teams (CART) and Indy Racing League (IRL) teams.
 The first production use of Modula-GM was its use in GM trucks starting with the 1990 model year vehicle control module (VCM) used to manage GM Powertrain's Vortec engines.
 Modula-GM was also used on all ECUs for GM's 90° Buick V6 engine family 3800 Series II used in the 1997-2005 model year Buick Park Avenue.
 The Modula-GM compilers and associated software management tools were sourced by Delco from Intermetrics.

 Modula-2 was selected as the basis for Delco's high level language because of its many strengths over other alternative language choices in 1986.
 After Delco Electronics was spun off from GM (with other component divisions) to form Delphi Automotive Systems in 1995, global sourcing required that a non-proprietary high-level software language be used.
 ECU embedded software now developed at Delphi is compiled with commercial compilers for the language C.